-Section 47 Assault is an either way offence which means it can be dealt with in the Magistrates’ Court or the Crown Court and arises when actual bodily harm has been caused.
-In the Crown Court.
+Section 47 Assault is an either way offence which means it can be dealt with in the Magistrates’ Court or the Crown Court, most often we see cases being dealt with at the Crown Court.

 Section 20 Assault – Unlawful Wounding/Grievous Bodily Harm (GBH)